hyperledger/toc/project-reports/2024/2024-Q2-Hyperledger-Besu.md

 # Contributor Diversity

 Many new contributors added PRs this quarter.
-Some were around private net features, like a fixed bass fee.
+Some were around private net features, like a fixed base fee.
 Others were fixes to bugs, and some were cleanup, typo fixing (likely airdrop farming).
 Regardless, contribution activity is healthy.
 We are looking to keep some of these folks engaged.

 # Additional Information